The criteria for winning the award are:

 - being socially conscious in character.

-- Eligible are published works of Indian authors (residing in India or abroad), in print or electronic format, in novel, short stories, poetry and drama, originally written in any of Indian official languages and dialects, but translated to English.
+- Eligible are published works of Indian authors (residing in India or abroad) in novel, short stories, poetry and drama, originally written in any of Indian official languages and dialects, but translated to English.

 - Entries must be in English (translated to or originally written in English).